mikeygough/my-ACS-2330-Responsive-Web-Design/class-10.md

-# Class 9: Performance and Optimization
+# Class 8: Responsive Typography

 Duration: 2 hours and 45 minutes

-Objective: Students will learn techniques for optimizing website performance and improving user experience through faster load times and smoother interactions.
+Objective: Students will learn how to use responsive typography techniques to create more legible and visually appealing designs on different devices and screen sizes.

 ## Class Structure: